taddison/tjaddison.com/_posts/2017-09-03-View-currently-executing-tasks-in-tsqlScheduler.md

 ## Recap of tsqlScheduler

 tsqlScheduler creates one SQL Agent job per entry in the *scheduler.Task* table.
-The agent job calls the *scheduler.ExecuteTask* function, which eventually calls sp_executesql to run the TSQL specified by the entry in the task table.
+The agent job calls the *scheduler.ExecuteTask* procedure, which eventually calls sp_executesql to run the TSQL specified by the entry in the task table.

 The execution of of each task is logged in the *scheduler.TaskExecution* table.

 ## Storing information against each task

 In order to tag each execution with the metadata we need to tie back to the task & execution data we use context_info.
-This allows us to store up to 128 bytes of data against a session which can then be queried through the dm_exec_requests and dm_exec_sessions DMVs.
+This allows us to store up to 128 bytes of data against a session which can then be queried through the [dm_exec_requests](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-requests-transact-sql) and [dm_exec_sessions](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-sessions-transact-sql) DMVs.

 The information we'll store against each execution are: